Refinance Your Student Loans in 6 StepsNovember 14, 2022

 Can You Refinance Student Loans With Bad Credit?

 In general, lenders require good to excellent credit, meaning a score of 670 or above.
-If your credit is lower than that, it can be difficult to qualify for a loan unless you have a cosigner.
+If your credit is lower than that, you might wonder how you can refinance your student loans with bad credit and what steps to take to better your credit score.

 You can improve your credit score by making all of your monthly payments on time, paying down existing debt, and limiting new credit applications.